top of page

 Discover a different world and way of life, and really get to one with nature.

-Stay between two different reserves, home to elephant, cheetah, giraffe, zebra, eland, wildebeest, several species of antelope, and Tswale the tame elephant.
+Stay between two different reserves, home to elephant, lions, cheetah, giraffe, zebra, , hippos, crocodiles, eland, wildebeest, warthogs and several species of antelope.

 Both reserves offer endless beauty, with a mixture of open plains, hills, rocky koppies, rivers and mountains.